procore/documentation/tutorials/daily_logs.md

 Procore's Project level Daily Log tool is designed to provide project team members with a central location for viewing, tracking, and emailing updates about daily project activities.
 This guide provides some helpful hints for working with the Daily Log API endpoints.
-For additional information on Procore's Daily log feature, see the [Daily Log](https://support.procore.com/products/online/user-guide/project-level/daily-log) article on our Support site.
+For additional information on Procore's Daily Log feature, see the [Daily Log](https://support.procore.com/products/online/user-guide/project-level/daily-log) articles on the [Procore Support](https://support.procore.com) site.

 ## Filtering Logs by Date and Date Ranges